bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 N = 0x29cbc14e5e0a72f05397829cbc14e5dfbd004dfe0f79992fb2540ec7768ce7
 ~~~~~

-This group is isomorphic to the Jacobian of points on an isogenous
+This group is isomorphic to the Jacobian of points on an elliptic
-elliptic curve over GF(p^2) as explained in [Curve4Q].
-This elliptic
+curve over GF(p^2) as explained in [Curve4Q].
+This elliptic curve is
-curve is isogenous to its Galois conjugate, and has complex
+isogenous to its Galois conjugate, and has complex
 multiplication.
 These produce two different endormorphisms on E, both
 efficiently computable.
 As a result it is possible to simultaneously
 apply the endomorphisms from [GLV] and those in the style of [GLS] to